 I Think In Black provides an introspective glimpse into the diversity of the Black Bayside Community.

 An impromptu group exhibition with work from artists living at Bayside Lofts to kick off our new window gallery.

 New this year: any creatives that reside or work in the Bayside neighbourhood are welcome to apply.
 We will however prioritize some spaces for Artscape Bayside residents, especially those who have not shown with us before.

 Submissions are open, but will not be reviewed until we have determined our 2024 review date.

 Bayside Gallery is an artist-run space collectively funded and run by volunteers from the Artscape Bayside Lofts community.
 The painters, writers, musicians, designers, photographers, illustrators, and other creatives living at 30 Merchants’ Wharf are committed to building a community that engages art, culture and creativity as catalysts for vibrancy, sustainability, prosperity and inclusiveness.
 Residents at 30 Merchants’ Wharf are a diverse group from many fields and cultural backgrounds and are delighted to contribute to creative placemaking in this beautiful and rapidly growing neighbourhood.

-The gallery is currently run by Alea Drain, Alison Conway, Rea Kelly, Darren Rigo, Jim Taylor and Theodor Wolff.
+The gallery is currently run by Alea Drain, Alison Conway, Rea Kelly, Darren Rigo, and Jim Taylor.